Alex Bleeker

-Alexander William Bleeker (born July 28, 1986) is an American musician and guitarist.
-He is best known as the bassist of the American indie rock band Real Estate, with whom he has recorded four studio albums, and as the frontman and primary recording artist of the indie rock band Alex Bleeker and the Freaks.
-Grateful Dead drummer Bill Kreutzmann joined the Freaks onstage at Outside Lands in 2015.
+Alexander William Bleeker (born July 28, 1986) is an American musician.
+He is best known as the bassist and occasional lead vocalist of the indie rock band Real Estate, with whom he has recorded six studio albums.
+He is also the frontman and primary recording artist of the indie rock band Alex Bleeker and the Freaks, with who he has recorded three studio albums.

-Bleeker's most recent release is Alex Bleeker and the Freaks' third studio album, Country Agenda.
+In 2024, Bleeker co-authored the book, Taste in Music: Eating on Tour with Indie Musicians, which was listed among Pitchfork's "Best Music Books of 2024."

 Early life and personal life

 Bleeker was born in New Jersey and raised in Ridgewood, New Jersey.
 He attended Ridgewood High School with two of his Real Estate bandmates, Martin Courtney and Matt Mondanile.
 After graduating from high school, he studied at Bennington College in Bennington, Vermont.
 Bleeker currently resides in Bolinas, California.